dosbox-staging/dosbox-staging/website/docs/getting-started/prince-of-persia.md

 to fully complete the first level.

 You can quit the game by pressing <kbd>Ctrl</kbd>+<kbd>Q</kbd> which will return you to the DOS prompt.
-There you can use the `EXIT` command to close DOSBox.
+There you can use the `exit` command to close DOSBox.
 Of course, you can quit DOSBox any time by pressing
 <kbd>Alt</kbd>+<kbd>F4</kbd> on Windows and Linux, or
 <kbd>Cmd</kbd>+<kbd>Q</kbd> on macOS.